 It’s an integral part of any home that has more than one level: The staircase.
-For a construction or remodeling project, the type of staircase is also a very important consideration.
-Different types of staircases provide specific kinds of visual appeal and take up varying amounts of space in your home.
+For a construction or remodeling project, the type of staircase is also a very important consideration, provides specific kinds of visual appeal and take up varying amounts of space in your home.

 A straight staircase is the most common and affordable style available.
 Pre-cut risers — the vertical part of the staircase — are available in lumber yards home stores and many builders use these because of their simplicity.

 While a straight staircase may be the most common, it does have a few drawbacks, namely that it takes up a greater amount of linear space, which can really affect your design.